 Studying History supplies students with the skills to analyse complex evidence, present evidence-based arguments and put things in perspective.
 Such skills developed from studying History can be applied in many careers, as well as to all walks of life.

-- The History Department at UC has received two Marsden Fund research awards and an early career researcher award in recent years.
+- The History Department at UC has received a James Cook Research Fellowship, two Marsden Fund research awards and an early career researcher award in recent years.

 - Our Arts Internships programme champions work-based experience, enabling History students to apply their knowledge and skills in real-world situations and further their career goals.